 For some tasty Scottish grub, head over to Sea Breezes who serve hand-picked scallops right from the shore.

-It’s one of the beautiful towns to visit in the UK.
-Especially for that brunch!
+It’s one of the beautiful towns in the UK, especially for its history.

 Deep within the Peak District is the gorgeous little village of Hathersage.
 Around a 25 minute drive from Sheffield, it’s a great little spot to see.